getdzypher/galilel-bot/README.md

 only, you can leave this field empty.

 The galilel-bot has built-in and by default enabled capabilities for logging of notifications.
-In standard configuration it writes it to `/var/log/galilel/galilel-bot.log`.
+In standard configuration it writes to `/var/log/galilel/galilel-bot.log`.
 If you need to specify another logfile, please do in `/etc/galilel/galilel-bot.conf` and change the following: